 Photo: Vinayaraji / Wikimedia Commons

-Situated on the picturesque land of the Malappuram District of Kerala just 6 kilometers away from Nilambur. the Nilambur Teak Museum is a cardinal trait that stands as testimony to the bonding of Nilambur and teak.
+Situated on the picturesque land of the Malappuram District of Kerala it is one of the best places to visit in Nilambur.
+The Nilambur Teak Museum is a cardinal trait that stands as testimony to the bonding of Nilambur and teak.
 Located in a greenish location with a serene climate, it speaks for itself as an elusive treasure for those who are deeply interested in the history and final value of teak.

 Photo: Vinayaraj / Wikimeida Commons